 About SIMM: SIMM is the international network of researchers and organisations examining possible social impacts of music-making across a wide range of cultural contexts.
 Founded in 2015 it has grown to encompass a number of events, including research conferences, research seminars, international comparative research projects, podcasts and publications.

-This will be the second time a SIMM-posium will be organised in the city of Brussels, because the 5th SIMM-posium was also held there at Bozar in 2021.
+This will be the second time a SIMM-posium will be organised in the city of Brussels, because the 5th SIMM-posium was also held there at Bozar in 2021 (but then only online because of the Covid pandemic).